-This brief study will apply the age-old principle of ‘scripture interpreting scripture’, rescuing Revelation and its judgements from the folly of ‘newspaper exegesis’; not to mention the ‘end-time’ madness that looks for fulfilment in the latest war or natural calamity.
+This brief study will apply the age-old principle of ‘scripture interpreting scripture’, rescuing Revelation and its judgements from the folly of ‘newspaper exegesis’ and the ‘end-time’ madness that looks for fulfilment in the latest war or natural calamity.
 Understanding the overarching biblical narrative of redemptive history, through the covenant, is the key, as we shall see momentarily.

 These judgements can be simply listed as the Seven Seals (Chs.
 4-7), the Seven Trumpets (Chs.
 8-14) and the Seven Chalices (Chs.
 15-22).
 Chilton’s thesis in the interpretation of Revelation is founded on the pattern of the covenant lawsuit.
 He says, “… the Book of Revelation is a prophecy, with a specific covenantal orientation and reference.
 When the covenantal context of the prophecy is ignored, the message St John sought to communicate is lost, and Revelation becomes nothing more than a vehicle for advancing the alleged expositor’s eschatological theories.”
 The Biblical covenant, through which God relates to His people, as shown by Meredith Kline, has a striking resemblance to the ancient peace treaties of the Near East.
 The fivefold form of these treaties embraced a: 1.
 Preamble (identifies the Lordship of the great king); 2.
 Historical Prologue (covers the kings previous dealings with the vassal and the blessings bestowed); 3.
 Ethical Stipulations (lays out the vassal’s obligations within the covenant); 4.
 Sanctions (outlines blessings and cursings); 5.
 Succession Arrangements (deals with continuity of the relationship over the future generations).